 - The issue with Trend Micro’s OfficeScan and Worry-Free Business Security software.

 - Computers with AMD Radeon HD2000 and HD4000 series graphic processor units (GPUs).
 They are no longer supported by AMD anymore.

 The last issue seems to be concerning.
 Users have reported that Microsoft Edge tabs stop working when a device is configured with AMD Radeon HD2000 or HD4000 series video cards.
 Some may get “INVALID_POINTER_READ_c0000005 (atidxx64.dll)“.
-While others experienced performance issues with the lock screen or the ShellExperienceHost.
+At the same time, others experienced performance issues with the lock screen or the ShellExperienceHost.